MMIV-ML/BMED365/Lab4-Comp-Imag/IMC-example/README.md

 <img src="./assets/example-imc-raw-data.png">

 -----
-Download Patient1.zip and save it in the data folder.
+Download Patient1.zip (from https://zenodo.org/records/7575859) and save it in the data folder.
 Unzip the file and you should have the following files in the data folder:
 ```bash
 ├── README.md
 ├── assets